 And when McDonald’s Australia prepared to add the Serious Lamb Burger, the news was in BurgerBusiness.com days before it was in papers or on TV in Australia.
 They credited BurgerBusiness.com for breaking the story.

-In 2013, BurgerBusiness.com was asked to be a featured blogger in the Food section of The Huffington Post.
-Many BurgerBusiness posts now appear there as well.
+In 2013, BurgerBusiness.com was asked to be a featured blogger in the Fast Food section of The Huffington Post.
+Many BurgerBusiness posts also appear on the Christian Science Monitor and Business Insider sites.
+Not another fast-food blog can claim that.

 BurgerBusiness.com was the first to report the demise of the Angus Third Pounders from McDonald’s menu as others acknowledge.
 It was the first to report McDonald’s plans to sell Mighty Wings nationally.
 It was the first to report McDonald’s adoption of boxed, multi-person meals.
 BurgerBusiness.com likes to be first.